 The good news?
 We definitely tried some good cold brew coffees—and you can probably find all of them in your local store (we picked ours up at Fresh Market and Target.)
 Sure, you can make cold brew at home, but the process can be messy and it doesn’t yield all that much coffee.

-Cold brew and iced coffee are two very, very different things.
-Iced coffee is simply coffee that was brewed like any hot cup of joe then chilled or poured over ice.
+It's worth mentioning that cold brew and iced coffee are two very, very different things.
+Iced coffee is simply coffee that was brewed like any hot cup of Joe then chilled or poured over ice.
 Cold brew begins and ends without any added heat.
 This new type of coffee that is spreading across the nation is made with just water, really good coffee grounds and a filtering system.
 By utilizing time instead of heat, cold brew coffee results in a much more concentrated and strong flavor.

 Personally, I prefer to buy ready-to-drink cold brew or use a concentrate and mix it with milk or water.
 It’s super fast and easy in the morning, and tastes just like it’s from your favorite coffee shop.